 Using an e-cigarette?

-- Keeping your e-cigarette and e-liquids away from children and pets as the nicotine they contain can be poisonous if swallowed.
+- Keep your e-cigarette and e-liquids away from children and pets as the contents are poisonous

 Why is cigarette smoke so bad for children?

 Children have very little control over breathing in cigarette smoke so it is up to adults to protect them.
 Babies and young children's lungs and immune systems are not fully developed.